mzazon/awesome-cloud-projects/aws/iot-ota-updates/iot-ota-updates.md

    echo "✅ Job document created with firmware update instructions"
    ```

    The job document now contains comprehensive instructions that devices will follow during the update process.
-This standardization ensures consistent update behavior across the entire fleet while providing safety mechanisms for rollback scenarios.
+This standardization ensures consistent update behavior across the entire fleet while providing safety mechanisms for rollback scenarios and timeout handling.

 > **Warning**: Always validate firmware checksums and implement rollback mechanisms in production deployments to prevent device failures from corrupted updates.
+Use proper cryptographic signing for production firmware packages.

 5. **Deploy OTA Update Job to Device Fleet**:

    IoT Jobs orchestrates the deployment of firmware updates across your device fleet with sophisticated scheduling, targeting, and monitoring capabilities.
-This approach enables controlled rollouts, staged deployments, and comprehensive tracking of update progress across thousands of devices.
+This approach enables controlled rollouts, staged deployments, and comprehensive tracking of update progress across thousands of devices with automatic abort mechanisms.

    ```bash
    # Create IoT job for firmware update deployment